YashMarmat/Patterns-level-2/README.md

 # Patterns-level-2

-# to understand codes in 'patterns level 2' lets first revise some basic concepts.
+# To understand codes in 'Patterns level 2' lets first revise some basic concepts.
 # Note:

 * below, range(n) will provide starting 5 values when print(each) is called.